 Project ID: 41775

-Project title: Investigating interactions in a Human Robot Collaborative Task
+Project title: Investigating Interactions in a Human-Robot Collaborative Task

-Mr Finlay Callahan

-Department of Electrical and Computer Systems Engineering Phone: (+61) 0415 176 119 email: fcal0003@student.monash.edu

 You are invited to take part in this study.
 Please read this Explanatory Statement in full before deciding whether to participate in this research.
 If you would like further information regarding any aspect of this project, you are encouraged to contact the researcher via the phone number or email address listed above.

+Researcher Details and Roles

+Mr Finlay Callahan

+Student Project Coordinator

+Faculty of Engineering

+Phone: (+61) 0415 176 119

+email: fcal0003@student.monash.edu

+Dr Leimin Tian

+Chief Investigator

+Department of Electrical and Computer Systems Engineering

+email: Leimin.Tian@monash.edu

+Dr Yunlong Tang

+Co-investigator

+Mechanical & Aerospace Engineering

+email: Yunlong.Tang1@monash.edu

+Dr Dana Kulic

+Co-investigator

+Department of Electrical and Computer Systems Engineering

+email: Dana.Kulic@monash.edu

 What does the research involve?

 This project explores human responses and overall collaboration dynamics in a human-robot collaborative (HRC) task.
 Specifically, it aims to understand how the presence of robot collaboration affects the task process and the human worker's perception of the robot.

 During this study, you will be assisted by a KUKA robotic arm in the assembly and disassembly of a mock car power battery at our robotics lab.
 You will be asked to work alongside the robot, performing various tasks as outlined in the instruction sheet.
 Throughout the session, your interactions with the robot will be observed.
 You will be asked to complete an online questionnaire at different points during the session to capture your perceptions and experiences.
 Additionally, the session will be video, and audio recorded for further analysis.
-After the completion of the task, you will be briefly interviewed to gather more in-depth insights into your experience and finally debriefed.
-The total duration of this experiment will be approximately one hour.
+After the completion of the task, you will be briefly interviewed in the same lab in which the testing took place (Clayton - 23 College Walk - Engineering 60 (60) - Ground Level - G25) to gather more in-depth insights into your experience and finally debriefed.
+The total duration of this experiment will be approximately 90 minutes.

 Why were you invited for this research?